TRtam/layta/README.md

 2. Place Layta's resource to your resources folder.

-3. Go to your console and type start layta.
+3. Go to your console and type `start layta`.

 4. Import layta into your script like so: